Here’s where you’ll find all sorts of goodies and website exclusives – sneak peeks, giveaways and other stuff you won’t find anywhere else.

 Needless to say, the exterior of Watt’s Pantheon resembles other architecture of its time.
 The pièce de résistance is the rotunda; topped by a dome, it had a central area of 18 square metres and was one of the largest ever previously built in England.
 Two of its sides had colonnades screening the aisles and upper galleries and the ground floor boasted tea and supper rooms.
 Decoration was in the Roman style and, in its day, the Pantheon was said to be, “the most elegant structure in Europe – if not the globe.”

 When it first opened, it hosted only thrice-weekly assemblies without dancing or music.
-Soon, however, there were also concerts and masquerade balls – such as the one attended by Adrian and Caroline in The Player.
+Soon, however, there were also concerts and masquerade balls – such as the ball attended by Adrian and Caroline in The Player and the recital given by Julian Langham in Cadenza.
 Among various notable events which took place there, the most bizarre is probably the exhibition of Lunardi’s balloon – shown fully inflated inside the Pantheon shortly after his 1784 successful 50 mile flight to Hampshire.
 But despite this, popularity appeared to decline during the 1780s and, after the King’s Theatre, Haymarket burned down in 1789, the Pantheon was converted into an opera house.
 Sadly, its new incarnation was short-lived; in 1792, like the King’s Theatre, it too burned to the ground.

 LET’S HAVE A NIGHT OUT – GEORGIAN-STYLE!